deeptho/blindscan/README.md

 ## Spectral peaks scan

-`neumo-blindscan  -c blindscan -U8 -a0  --rf-in=2 -pV --spectral-resolution 100` will use connect adapter 0
+`neumo-blindscan  -c blindscan -U8 -a0  --rf-in=2 -pV --spectral-resolution 100` will connect adapter 0
 to RF input 2 and scan the full vertical band.

 First the spectrum is analyzed to find candidate transponders and then a blindscan is performed on those transponders.
 If the transponder locks, the output is saved.
-Then the actual blindscan starts and results are printed on the terminal and saved in `/tmp/blindscan_a0_V.dat`.
+Then the actual blindscan starts and results are printed on the terminal and saved in `/tmp/blindscan_rf2_V.dat`.
 Here is a sample output:

 ```
 SEARCH: 10700.000-11700.000 pol=V